kamchatka-volcano/cmdlime/README.md

 ### Using subcommands

-With **cmdlime** it's possible to place a config structure inside other config's field by creating a subcommand.
-Subcommands are specified in command line by their full name and all following parameters are used to fill a subcommand's structure instead of the main one.
+With **cmdlime**, it's possible to place a config structure inside another config field by creating a subcommand.
+Subcommands are specified in the command line by their full name, and all following parameters are used to fill the subcommand's structure instead of the main one.
-Let's enhance `person-finder` programm by adding a result recording mode.
+Let's enhance `person-finder` program by adding a result recording mode.
 ```C++
 ///examples/ex13.cpp
 ///